irmen/Pyro4/docs/source/intro.rst

 ==============

 This example will show you in a nutshell what it's like to use Pyro in your programs.
-A much more extensive introduction is found in the :doc:`Tutorial`.
+A much more extensive introduction is found in the :doc:`tutorials`.

 We're going to write a simple greeting service that will return a personalized greeting message to its callers.